Adding OCMock to your project

 - For iOS development add the static library to your test target.
 This is described in detail on the iOS page.

 OCMock.frameworkto your test target.

 A mock object stands in for a real object.
-With stubs we can specify what to return when:
+With stubs we can specify what to return when a method is invoked:

 // create a mock for the user defaults id userDefaultsMock = OCMClassMock([NSUserDefaults class]); // set it up to return a specific value when stringForKey: is called OCMStub([userDefaultsMock stringForKey:@"MyAppURLKey"]).andReturn(@"http://testurl"); // set it up to return the specified value no matter how the method is invoked OCMStub([userDefaultsMock stringForKey:[OCMArg any]]).andReturn(@"http://testurl");

-How do we get the code under test to use the mock?
+How do we get the code that we want to test to use the mock?
 A pattern that is often implemented together with mocks is dependency injection.
 With cases like

 NSUserDefaults we can take an even simpler approach.
 Our code under test is likely to use the standard shared instance, which is returned by the